 Skip to main content

-Every sandbox is exposed via an MCP server that allows agents to operate a sandbox using tool calls.
+Every sandbox is exposed via an MCP server that allows agents to operate it using tool calls.

 Connect to the MCP server